fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 to using a single NAT Gateway.

 ### Backups
 RDS daily snapshots are enabled by default and retention is set to 30 days.
-If there is ever a need a snapshot identifier can be supplied via terraform variable (`rds_initial_snapshot`) in order to create the database from a previous snapshot.
+A snapshot identifier can be supplied via terraform variable (`rds_initial_snapshot`) in order to create the database from a previous snapshot.

 ## Deployment

 We're going to deploy Fleet using the module system with a few configurations.
-First start off by creating `fleet.tf` or naming it whateer you like.
+First start off by creating `fleet.tf` or naming it whatever you like.

 ```terraform
 module "fleet" {